Maiku3/GalleryGaze/README.md

 ```
 npm install
 ```
-2. Make sure mongodb is running, then initialize the database for the web application with the command:
+2. Make sure MongoDB is running, then initialize the database for the web application:
 ```
 node database-initializer.js
 ```
-3. Now run the server with the command:
+3. Run the server:
 ```
 node server.js
 ```